Water charges and services

 - Bulk Water: Water sold in bulk to another person, organisation or corporation.
 Water sold in bulk to other utilities or entities outside Council’s geographic area of responsibility.

 - Unbilled: Includes fire fighting and water mains flushing as this is authorised supply and is not a water loss.
 Examples include fire fighting via customer fire connections and street hydrants.

 The categorisation can affect the water charges customers have to pay.
 While the Water Service Access Charge (S.501) does not distinguish between customers, different Water Supply Usage Charges (S.502) are levied, depending on whether the customer is categorised as Residential, or Non-Residential.

 Also, the category will affect the Sewerage Charge.
 Council’s Revenue Policy has different Sewerage Charges, depending on whether the property is categorised as Residential or Non-Residential.

-If you do not agree with the customer category Council has assigned to your property, please contact Council’s Customer Service Centre on 02 6801 4000.
+If you do not agree with the customer category Council has assigned to your property, please contact Council’s Customer Experience Centre on 02 6801 4000.